 grape or teardrop tomatoes – cut in half, seeds and juice squeezed out.

-3 or 4 chives (optional for ‘stems’, if making design)
+3 or 4 chives plus extra whole stems of mint and parsley (optional, for making design)

 1. Boil water, then add bulgur wheat.
 Let soak abut 20-25 minutes, until the wheat has absorbed all or most of the water.